k8hertweck/breastCancer/README.md

+##Description of data and workflow of scripts

-##README for breast cancer gene data
+* data represents breast cancer gene panel from Otogenetics

 * Data files (not included in repo) *`~/data/breastCancerRaw`